DanialArab/Python/Fundamentals, Data Structures, and Algorithms/Live Coding Prep.md

 - Always begin by asking clarifying questions about the prompt.
 - Talk through your approach before coding—outline candidate solutions and tradeoffs.
 Recruiters expect clear thinking, not just correct code
 - After coding, walk through test cases, including edge and corner cases.
 If bugs emerge, debug them live and explain why they occurred and how you fix them
+   - If your code fails a test case: just calmly add a print, inspect the logic, and explain the fix?
 - Discuss time/space complexity and mention tradeoffs (e.g. readability vs performance) to showcase awareness.